Blog - Traffic Masters· · Loading…

 • Track which campaigns drive conversions (not just clicks)

-Email is one of the highest-ROI channels because you own your audience list (unlike social media, where platforms control distribution).
+Email is one of the highest-ROI channels.
+This is because you own your audience list, unlike social media where platforms control distribution.

 7. Display Ads